nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/rscs.rst

    :local:
    :depth: 2

-This module implements the Running Speed and Cadence Service with the corresponding set of characteristics defined in the `Running Speed and Cadence Service Specification`_.
+This library implements the Running Speed and Cadence Service with the corresponding set of characteristics defined in the `Running Speed and Cadence Service Specification`_.

 The RSCS is used in the :ref:`peripheral_rscs` sample.